-We continue to scale up new products that were launched recently by executing our identified go-to-market strategy.
-Your company's focus remains on growth through strategic actions, including but not limited to, consolidation of market share in key regions, growth in verticals like healthcare and pharma, and strengthening of portfolio in the premium segment.
-During the upcoming year, your Company aims to provide a digital solution for its distributors and channel partners, driving continuous innovation and efficiency.
+We continue to scale up the new products launched recently by executing the identified Go-to-market strategy.
+The company's focus remains on growth through strategic actions including, but not limited to, consolidation of market share in key regions, growth in verticals like Healthcare and Pharma, and strengthening of the Circuit Protection portfolio.
+During the upcoming year, your company aims to provide a digital solution for its distributors and channel partners, driving continuous innovation and efficiency in business conduct.